nguyenhuuluan434/rust_tutorial/src/per/packages_crates_modules/bringing_paths_into_scope_with_the_use_keyword.md

 fn main() {}

 ```
+By using pub use, external code can now call the add_to_waitlist function using hosting::add_to_waitlist.
+ If we hadn’t specified pub use, the eat_at_restaurant function could call hosting::add_to_waitlist in
+ its scope, but external code couldn’t take advantage of this new path.

 Adding _**use**_ and a path in a scope is similar to creating a symbolic link in the filesystem or
 alias in linux cli